Xee-xainab/Week-1-Online-Retail-Data-Cleaning-and-EDA/README.md

 ## 📌 Project Overview

-This project was completed as part of the **AnalystLab Africa Data Analytics Internship (Week 1)**.
+This project was completed as part of the **AnalystLab Africa Data Analytics Internship Week 1**.

-The objective was to clean, validate, and analyze an Online Retail Transactions dataset to transform raw transactional data into a structured, analysis-ready dataset while uncovering meaningful business insights through Exploratory Data Analysis (EDA).
+The objective was to clean, validate, and analyze an online retail transactions dataset to transform raw transactional data into a structured, analysis-ready dataset while uncovering meaningful business insights through Exploratory Data Analysis (EDA).

 ---